certbot/certbot/docs/using.rst

   Private key for the certificate.

   .. warning:: This **must be kept secret at all times**!
 Never share
-     it with anyone, including Let's Encrypt developers.
+     it with anyone, including Certbot developers.
 You cannot put it into a safe, however - your server still needs to access this file in order for SSL/TLS to work.